-The development and establishment of Department “Life Safety department” has occurred in parallel with the development of the Kremenchug State Polytechnic University.
+The development and establishment of Department of Occupational Health and Industrial Safety has occurred in parallel with the development of the Kremenchug State Polytechnic University.
 The first in the city of Kremenchuk higher educational institution was established in 1960 as a technical faculty of Poltava engineering and construction Institute.

 In may 1972, this faculty was subordinated to Kharkiv automobile and road Institute, and in August 1974, it was reorganized at the Kremenchuk branch of the Kharkiv Polytechnic University (KHPI KF).
 In the same year began teaching at the Institute of discipline “Labour Protection”.